Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Introduction

-To address these challenges, we propose \textbf{AGDC}, a novel autoregressive framework that jointly models discrete and continuous values while supporting variable-length generation~(\cref{tab:scope_comparisons}).
+To address these challenges, we propose IPAM (Infinite-Precision Autoregressive Model), a novel autoregressive framework that jointly models discrete and continuous values while supporting variable-length generation~(\cref{tab:scope_comparisons}).
 Specifically, discrete values are predicted through traditional categorical prediction, while continuous values are handled via diffusion-based probabilistic models.
 Our method provides a unified latent representation of both value types, seamlessly integrating them within an autoregressive structure.
 To generate outputs of contextually appropriate lengths, we propose two technical components.
-First, we introduce an end-of-sequence (EOS) logit adjustment mechanism that employs an MLP to dynamically adjust EOS token logits based on the context.
+First, we introduce an end-of-sequence (EOS) control mechanism that employs an MLP to dynamically adjust these token logits based on the context.
 Second, we incorporate a length regularization term into the loss function, enabling differentiable length control during training.
 We demonstrate through our experiments that these components help the model generate sequences closer to ground-truth lengths, thus achieving performance enhancement.

-In addition, we introduce \textbf{ContLayNet}, a benchmark specifically designed to evaluate hybrid discrete-continuous sequence generation in real-world engineering applications.
+In addition, we introduce ContLayNet, a benchmark specifically designed to evaluate hybrid discrete-continuous sequence generation in real-world engineering applications.
 The ContLayNet dataset comprises 334K nano-scale semiconductor layout samples with naturally variable-length sequences, represented as high-precision vectors and collected from real-world sources.
 This benchmark addresses the scarcity of datasets, where precision errors significantly impact functional performance, enabling rigorous evaluation of hybrid generation methods.
-To facilitate a comprehensive evaluation, we propose specialized metrics based on Design Rule Checks (DRC).
+To facilitate a comprehensive evaluation, we also propose specialized metrics based on Design Rule Checks (DRCs).

-The main contributions of this paper are summarized below: \begin{itemize}[leftmargin=15pt] \item We reveal the core limitations of existing deep learning methods in handling hybrid discrete-continuous vector data, especially those relying on discretization, which often compromise precision or structural integrity.